CelestialWren/LEDLibrary/README.md

 3. JAR should be placed into the build folder

 ## Adding to Build System
-Credit for this system of atting libraries without using WPIlib jsons goes to Dannie on team 4272, Maverick Boiler Robotics.
+Credit for this system of adding libraries without using WPIlib jsons goes to Dannie on team 4272, Maverick Boiler Robotics.
 Their code is great!
 You can find it here: https://github.com/maverick-boiler-robotics-team-4272

 1. Create a folder called libs in the root directory of the project